s-b-moore/sdtt/README.Rmd

 ```

 ## Future development
 The package will be updated with additional functionality going forward, with the aim to make it as user-friendly as possible.
+If you have any suggestions for the package, please feel free to contact the package author/maintainer (contact details located in DESCRIPTION file).